-Among the monolingual English-speaking respondents, then, support for concessionary language policies ranged from more than three-fourths to under one-fourth.
-The obligation to learn French was accepted most readily on behalf of the next generation and least often in situations (such as inter-provincial travel) where the respondents would see themselves disadvantaged.
-And the right of French speakers to be served in French was accorded by a large majority for the federal government, by about one-half for the provincial governments, and by only one-fourth for privately owned public accommodations.
+Among the monolingual English speaking respondents then, support for concessionary language policies ranged from more than three-quarters to under one-quarter.
+The obligation to learn French was accepted most readily on behalf of the next generation or in the abstract, and least often in situations (such as inter-provincial travel) where the respondents would see themselves disadvantaged.
+And the right of French speakers to be served in French was accorded by a large majority for the federal government, by about half for the provincial governments, and by only a quarter for privately owned service establishments.

-A similar pattern emerges for monolingual French speakers vis-à-vis policies of concession to English.
-Given the nature of the status quo, the spirit of the times, and the policy orientations of the Royal Commission, however, there is not a corresponding policy of
+A similar pattern emerges for monolingual French speakers vis-a-vis policies of concession to English.
+Given the nature of the status quo, the spirit of the times, and the policy orientations of the Royal Commission, however, there is not a corresponding policy of concession to English mentioned for each question about a concession to French.